Go Ad-Free

 The Dangers of Low Blood Pressure in Older People:

-When it comes to the elderly, however, low blood pressure numbers may not necessarily be better.
+When it comes to the elderly, however, lower blood pressure numbers may not necessarily be better.
 In older adults, aggressive BP control may actually lead to several serious side effects.
 Dizziness is not an unusual complication of drugs that produce low blood pressure.
 If an older person falls because he is unsteady, that could lead to a fracture.
 A broken hip can be a life-threatening adverse reaction.

 Accelerated mental decline is an additional concern.
 That was the conclusion from an Italian study of 172 elderly people attending memory clinics (JAMA Internal Medicine, April, 2015).
 The authors concluded that getting systolic blood pressure below 128 with drugs increased cognitive impairment.
 They recommended a range of 130 to 145 as more appropriate in the elderly.

-New Research and Low Blood Pressure:
+New Research and Aggressive Blood Pressure Control:

 People who are otherwise healthy but have systolic blood pressure between 130 and 140 need to use non-drug approaches initially to lower their BP.
 Anything above 140/90 requires “pharmacologic therapy.”
 These guidelines do not take age into account, though.